21 Arthritis Facts: It's A Game Changer

 - Many joints affected

-For some forms of arthritis, like rheumatoid arthritis, early treatment is best to help prevent joint damage, so make an appointment to get checked out.
+For some forms of arthritis, like rheumatoid arthritis, early treatment is best to help prevent joint damage.
 See your doctor if any joint pain persists beyond 3 days, too.

 How Is Arthritis Diagnosed?